boxine/pentf/README.md

 ```
 -C COUNT, --concurrency COUNT
                       Maximum number of tests to run in parallel.
 0 to run without a pool, sequentially.
                       Can include *, +, and cpus for the number of CPUs.
-Defaults to 4+cpus.
+Defaults to cpus.
 -S, --sequential      Do not run tests in parallel (same as -C 0)
 --fail-fast           Abort once a test fails
 --print-tasks         Output all tasks that the runner would perform, and exit